eliotharper/journey-builder-dev-guide/tmp/code-blog-releases-post.md

 ![Push Service Manager](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/PushServiceManager.png "Managing MobilePush configurations using Push Service Manager")<br />*Managing MobilePush configurations using Push Service Manager*

+## Conclusion

+These recent developer-centric enhancements to Salesforce Marketing Cloud provide further affirmation that Salesforce recognize the essential role that developers play in the integration and ultimately adoption of their platform.
+I have no doubt that we will see many other developer related enhancements in their aggressive [release schedule for 2015](http://help.exacttarget.com/en/documentation/exacttarget/resources/release_notes/salesforce_marketing_cloud_2015_release_schedule/).

 ## About the Author

 Eliot Harper is Chief Technology Officer at Digital Logic, a Salesforce Marketing Cloud Partner based in Melbourne, Australia.
 Eliot specializes in Customer Journey Management and is author of the Journey Builder Developer's Guide http://jbdevelopers.guide.